Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Blue
 			// 4th number = Alpha
 			"Shield Color"				"255,255,255,255"
+			//"Shield Color"			"all_shields" // Alternative (See "Colors" section)

 			// The Mutant Tank's shield reactivates after this many seconds passes upon destroying the shield.
 			// Note: This setting can be overridden for specific players.